 Summary

 Permitted reserve (all sites):

-Sales (all sites):0.28mt
+Sales (all sites):

-No. active brickworks: Four
+No. active brickworks:Four

-No. active brickworks with at least 25-years of reservesTwo
+No. active brickworks with at least 25 years of reserves

 - 4.2.
-There are four active brick clay extraction sites in West Sussex ('Appendix B: Mineral Sites in West Sussex').
-Brick clay supply is not subject to an apportionment figure but still has an important role to play in West Sussex and the wider economy.
-Overall, there is a total permitted reserve of 13.04mt across five sites (four active and one inactive). - 4.3.
-Paragraph 214 of the NPPF states that MPAs should plan for maintaining a stock of permitted reserves to support the level of actual and proposed investment required for new or existing plant, and the maintenance and improvement of existing plant and equipment.
+There is a total permitted reserve of 12.8mt across five sites (four active and one inactive).
+Brick clay supply is not subject to an apportionment figure but still has an important role to play in West Sussex and the wider economy. - 4.3.
+Paragraph 220 of the NPPF states that MPAs should plan for maintaining a stock of permitted reserves to support the level of actual and proposed investment required for new or existing plant, and the maintenance and improvement of existing plant and equipment.
 For brick clay reserves should be at least 25 years.
 There are estimated to be two brickworks in West Sussex with at least 25 years of reserves. - 4.4.
 Policy M11 of the JMLP allocates an extension to West Hoathly clay pit to provide two to three years of additional supply of Wadhurst clay.
 However, West Hoathly Brickworks permanently ceased production in March 2020 and a restoration scheme for the quarry site has been approved.

-6 Cuesta Consulting Ltd (2016): Soft and Silica Sand Study.
+10 Cuesta Consulting Ltd (2016): Soft and Silica Sand Study.

-7 Capita Symonds (2012): Soft Sand Study.
+11 Capita Symonds (2012): Soft Sand Study.